shaka-project/generic-webdriver-server/backends/xboxone/README.md

 ## Using the CLI

-In addition to running a Xbox One node in Selenium, this package offers a CLI for directing a Xbox One device to a specific URL.
+In addition to running an Xbox One node in Selenium, this package offers a CLI for directing an Xbox One device to a specific URL.
 For example, if installed globally with `npm install -g xbox-one-webdriver-server`:

 ```sh